 Pitches are allocated on a first-come-first-served basis.
 Some pitches are further from the facilities than others.

-We have modern camping facilities on-site that include: 3 flushing loos, 2 washing basins and 3 hot showers, 3 eco-toilets in wooden enclosures, 4 washing up basins, drinking water, recycling, freezer (for you to freeze your own freezer blocks), washing machine, WiFi, electric hook-ups 4/6 A and a fridge with cold drinks and fresh farm products .
+We have modern camping facilities on-site that include: 2 complete family bathrooms and another 3 flushing loos, 2 washing basins and 3 hot showers, 3 eco-toilets in wooden enclosures, 4 washing up basins, drinking water, recycling, freezer (for you to freeze your own freezer blocks), washing machine, WiFi, electric hook-ups 4/6 A and a fridge with cold drinks and fresh farm products .
 We aim to keep our facilities scrupulously clean at all times.

 We are a family friendly campsite, so for the consideration of others we ask everyone to keep the noise levels down in the evenings.

 Kids love camping at Farm & Camping Lazy.
 There’s space to run around, a play area, a set up swimming pool, a football field and of course other children to play with.